07.12.2021 • Author: Lena Fleischmann

 The establishment of live broadcasting meant that viewers were no longer deprived of any sporting event.
-Thus, everyone was able to watch the 1954 World Cup final in Bern, in which the German national football team surprisingly won 3:2 against Hungary.
+Thus, everyone was able to watch the 1954 World Cup final in Bern, in which the German national soccer team surprisingly won 3:2 against Hungary.
 Before this final, Hungary was considered the heavy favorite, as they had been unbeaten for 32 games and had already defeated Germany 3-8 in the preliminary round.
 So what led the Germans to victory on this day?
-One assumes that a decisive advantage lay not in tactics or lineup, but in the players' equipment, because on that day it was raining cats and dogs and the turf was deep and slippery.
-Shortly before, a new, soft and also lightweight football shoe with screw-in studs had been developed.
-Adi Dassler equipped the national team with the shoe of his company Adidas, which proved to be a significant advantage.
+One assumes that a decisive advantage lay not in tactics or lineup, but in the players’ equipment, because on that day it was raining cats and dogs and the turf was deep and slippery.
+Shortly before, a new, soft and also lightweight football boot with screw-in studs had been developed.
+Adi Dassler equipped the national team with this shoe of his company Adidas, which proved to be a significant advantage.
 Due to the materials, the shoes of the Germans hardly soaked up water and remained very light.
 In addition, the studs continued to allow fast play and abrupt changes of direction without slipping on the grass.
 As a result, the Hungarians soon had to chase not only the ball but also the players of the German national team.
 To this day, people argue whether Adi Dassler is really considered the inventor of screw-in cleats.
-But the fact is that the Miracle of Bern was a breakthrough for him, because to this day the national football team is equipped with shoes from Adidas.
+But the fact is that the Miracle of Bern was a breakthrough for him, because to this day the national soccer team is equipped with shoes from Adidas.

-It's also interesting to note that new technologies didn't just evolve as a result of events and to solve problems - they can also lead to the creation of new sports or techniques within a sport.
+It’s also interesting to note that new technologies didn’t just evolve as a result of events and to solve problems – they can also lead to the creation of new sports or techniques within a sport.
 In 1968, Dick Fosbury revolutionized a novel high jump technique at the Summer Olympics in Mexico City.
 He was the first athlete to jump over the bar backwards, head first, landing on his back on the mat and rolling off.
-Without the invention of the soft-core mat at this time, the Fosbury flop would have only increased accident statistics at first.
+Without the invention of the soft-core mat at this time, the Fosbury flop would have initially only increased accident statistics.
 However, this technique was able to establish itself very quickly and enabled new records to be set in the high jump.
 Inline skating would also not be as popular today without the invention of the ball bearing.
 In pole vaulting, modern carbon rods allow athletes today to reach almost twice the height they could with wooden rods in the 19th century.
-But modern technologies, in addition to new techniques and records, can also open up new spaces for people, both above and below the water and at all heights of the atmosphere - so with time and progress, mountain biking, para-gliding or surfing could be made possible.
+But modern technologies, in addition to new techniques and records, can also open up new spaces for people, both above and below the water and at all heights of the atmosphere – so with time and progress, mountain biking, para-gliding or surfing could be made possible.

 In order to be successful in top-class sports, training and technical equipment play an important role in addition to talent, physical prerequisites and psyche.
 It is difficult to influence an athlete’s genetic disposition and talent.
 The situation is different, however, when it comes to technologies for training optimization and the elaborately developed sports equipment.
 These are increasingly proving to be a decisive factor and advantage in the competition for athletic success.
 This was proven not only by the cleated shoe in the 1954 World Cup final.

-In addition to the unjustifiable pursuit of profit in elite sports, however, the development of technical innovations also has many good sides, because it also promotes, for example, the mass character of the sport, since equipment can be produced more durably and cheaply, making it available to ordinary consumers as well.
+In addition to the unjustifiable pursuit of profit in pro sports, however, the development of technical innovations also has many good sides, because it also promotes, for example, the mass character of the sport, as equipment can be produced more durably and cheaply, making it available to ordinary consumers as well.
 In addition, safety is a top priority in sports, as protective equipment and technologies in medicine and diagnostics are constantly being developed to minimize the risk of injury to athletes and to provide them with the best possible treatment when necessary.
 As mentioned earlier, new sports are henceforth developed, new stimuli are set or new variations in existing sports are created.
-The further development in all areas of sport has also largely resulted in an increase in the quality of competitions and thus also in the excitement - which of course pleases us most as spectators of professional sports!
+The further development in all areas of sport has also largely resulted in an increase in the quality of competitions and thus also in the excitement – which of course pleases us most as spectators of pro sports!

 If you’re curious and want to see how this venture will be implemented – stay tuned and follow us on Instagram or LinkedIn!